-On my way back an airplane, contour flying, passed over the town.
-The Greysser Barg [large downhill slope], which I chose to go down, was parallel to a hillside.
+On my way back, an airplane, flying in contour, passed over the town.
+The Greyser Barg [large downhill slope], which I chose to go down, was parallel to a hillside.
 I clung to the ground, searching for a safe place.
 I was suddenly aware that hundreds of objects were flying from above, in my direction.

-Fortunately there were neither bombs nor bullets.
+Fortunately, there were neither bombs nor bullets.
 It was simply a rain of pieces of paper.
-I amassed some of them and running home I read the sky's message.
+I amassed some of them and running home I read the message from the sky.
 It was written in Polish and Russian.
-The peoples of the Soviet Union, at the demand of their brothers in the West Ukraine and Belarus, are stretching hands to free them from the capitalist burden.
+The peoples of the Soviet Union, at the demand of their brothers in the West Ukraine and Byelorussia, are stretching hands to free them from the capitalist burden.
 We understood that our life would not be easy, but we would be saved from a death sentence.

 We went into the mill.
 Father distributed sacks of flour to the neighbors.
 We also took some of it into our house.
 As we entered our home, we heard an intense noise.
 Through the windows we saw an armored vehicle running in the deserted street.
 The tank stopped near our house.
 Soldiers came down to check the bridge.
 It was the Red Army reconnaissance patrol.

 In the afternoon, the flow of invasion (liberation) troops began.
 First, the armored forces, tanks, carriers, trucks, motorized artillery, etc. passed.
 The flow continued during the whole night and on the next day.
 We were overwhelmed by the quantity and quality.
-But more and more among the motorized transporters we could see horse-drawn carts.
-And the horses We were used to seeing the proud, beautiful Polish Army horses.
+But increasingly among the motorized transporters we could see horse-drawn carts.
+And the horses… We were used to seeing the proud, beautiful Polish Army horses.
 The horses that we saw now varied in size and color, but they were alike in their meagerness.
 These horses had probably been raised on Soviet agricultural collectives.
-We became doubtful as to the wealth and power of our new masters.
+We became doubtful as to the wealth and power of our new overlords.

-The soldiers' behavior was outstanding, polite and very friendly.
+The soldiers' behavior was outstanding, polite, and very friendly.
 No thievery, pillaging, robbery, beatings, or arrests occurred.
 The soldiers differed slightly from their commanders.
 The signs of rank were not pompously carried on the shoulders, as by the Polish officers, but modestly tied to the collar.
 When stopping to rest, they used to dance, sing, and tell stories about the wonderful achievements of the Soviet people and about the mastermind, about the prodigy and goodness of the great father and leader, Josef Stalin.
 Our liberators were not called soldiers (soldaty), but fighters (boytsy).
-At the sight of them, mother said that we should not worry about the Fonies (Yiddish nickname for Russians) coming in carts and trucks, but rather that we should take care of those coming in personal motorcars.
+At the sight of them, mother said that we should not worry about the Fanies (Yiddish nickname for Russians) coming in carts and trucks, but rather that we should be cautious about those coming in personal motorcars.

 The school doors reopened.
-Our Hebrew tarbut school began teaching in Yiddish.
+Our Hebrew Tarbut school began teaching in Yiddish.
 The Polish gymnasium was converted into a Russian high school.
-It became filled with Jewish youth, thirsty for education, which they had been deprived of during the Polish anti-Semitic regime.
+It became filled with Jewish youth, thirsty for the education that they had been deprived of during the Polish anti-Semitic regime.

 Pani (Mrs.) Kopylova, our director's spouse, taught us natural sciences.
 She was exiled to Siberia after her husband's arrest.

-The new rulers attracted communist sympathizers to work in their institutions.
-Among the fortunate persons accepted were some Volozhyn Jews.
+The new rulers attracted Communist sympathizers to work in their institutions.
+Among the fortunate persons accepted were some Volozhin Jews.
 One could see people rising and becoming instantly rich and powerful.

 Some of our friends changed their attitude towards the new underdogs.
-Once returning from a Soviet mass meeting, my best friend Hayke di Kadelihe's sister told me, Your capitalist's good time is over; from now on, everything that is yours belongs to us; we will enjoy life and you should perish.
-I'm not sad.
-I recall the poor girl's hard words without any anger.
+Once, returning from a Soviet mass meeting, my best friend Hayke di Kadelihe's sister told me, Your capitalist's good time is over; from now on, everything that is yours belongs to us; we will enjoy life and you should perish.
+I am not sad.
+I recall the poor girl's harsh words without any anger.

-Once, father returned from the forest completely outraged.
-At night policemen intruded into the peasant's home in which father used to sleep during his work in the woods.
+Once, Father returned from the forest completely outraged.
+At night police officers intruded into the peasant's home in which father used to sleep during his work in the woods.
 The people's emissaries ordered the peasant to assemble his family and to pack the most necessary belongings.
-The entire family, men and women, children and old people, were put into carts and carried out to the nearest railroad station.
+The entire family, men and women, children, and old people, were put into carts and transported to the nearest railroad station.
 It was Stalin's first mass transfer action.
 Thousands of citizens of Polish nationality had been settled by the Polish government during the twenty years of its rule in the eastern territories on the Russian frontiers.
 Stalin's NKVD (The People's Interior Ministry Police) repaired the demographic problem.
 During one night, most of the Polish settlers (osadniki) were loaded on special trains and resettled far in Siberia.

 The arrest and exile

-Six months after the Russians took Volozhyn, they penetrated our home.
+Six months after the Russians took Volozhin, they penetrated our home.
 What mother had feared finally occurred.

-On a springtime evening in March 1940, our parents were listening to the radio; I was reading and Sonitshka was asleep in her bed.
+On a springtime evening in March 1940, our parents were listening to the radio, I was reading, and Sonitshka was asleep in her bed.
 We heard knocking at the door.
 It was opened.
 An NKVD agent with two local citizens entered.
-The three searched all closets, wardrobes and chests.
-The policeman ordered my father to dress.
+The three searched all closets, wardrobes, and chests.
+The police officer ordered my father to dress.
 Father took the prepared bundle of underwear.
 He separated from us.
-Prior to his leaving, father said that he surely would be home by Passover, because he never did any evil to anyone.
+Prior to his leaving, Father said that he surely would be home by Passover, because he never did any evil to anyone.
 He kissed the sleeping 10-year-old Sonitshka, his beloved daughter, and went out into the dark, escorted by the three of them.
 It was the last time we saw and heard our father.
 He was forty-two years old.